Waiting times at Barlborough Treatment Centre

-Minor lumps and bumps on the hands and wrists, such as cysts and lipomas (benign tumours) are easy to treat via minor surgery on a day patient basis.
+Minor lumps and bumps on the hands and wrists, such as cysts, moles and lipomas (benign tumours) are easy to treat via minor surgery on a day patient basis.

 Trigger finger is where the finger or thumb gets locked into place when bent towards the palm.
 Surgery, either keyhole or open surgery, involves dividing a ligament to release the tendon.

 The ulnar nerve goes around the back of the inner side of your elbow and through a tight tunnel between the forearm muscles.
 Pressure or compression on the nerve can result in numbness in the ring and little fingers, which minor surgery can release.